 Uchit Bhaskar

-Fourth year student - Carless lab
+Fifth year student - Carless lab

 Uchit’s research focuses on the broad aspects of epigenetics, aging, and Alzheimer’s disease (AD).
 He is currently working in the Carless Lab to establish in vitro human cell models of aging (particularly astrocytes and microglia) that can better reflect late-onset diseases like AD.
 He will use this and similar existing neuronal models to help understand how changes in DNA methylation could contribute to disease progression, and how cell-cell interactions mediate these processes.
 Uchit is also involved in utilizing epigenetic editing strategies in stem cell-derived models of AD that could potentially be developed as a tool for ameliorating the disease burden.